Citrine Stone | Yellow Variety of Quartz

 About the Mineral Citrine

 Natural citrine is one of the most valuable varieties of the mineral quartz.
-Stones are transparent to translucent, exhibit a vitreous lustre and the exact cause of its subtle yellow to rich orange colour is still somewhat of a mystery.
-What is known about the colour of citrine is that trace amounts of aluminium in some stones cause the quartz to turn yellow but in amethyst which is the purple variety of quartz, the application of heat causes it to turn yellow.
-Scientists admit they still do not known for certain exactly what causes the colour in this relatively rare mineral.
+Stones are transparent to translucent, exhibit a vitreous lustre and the exact cause of the subtle yellow to rich orange colour is still somewhat of a mystery.
+What is known about the colour of citrine is that trace amounts of aluminium in some stones cause the quartz to turn yellow.
+Scientists admit they still do not know for certain exactly what causes the colour in this relatively rare mineral.

 During the first and second centuries AD both the Greeks and Romans used citrine stones for intaglios whilst in ancient times it was worn as protection against snake venom and evil thoughts.
 Historically little is known about citrine because there are few references to the stone which is perhaps because of its rarity.

 Traditional Birthstone for November

 Citrine is the traditional birthstone for the month of November but on the modern birthstone chart it's the alternative to topaz.
 Although some coloured varieties of quartz are sometimes mistaken for topaz, they're two completely different minerals.
 The reason for the confusion may be because for many years all translucent brown orange and yellow coloured gemstones were commonly referred to as topaz.
 Even after the discovery that some stones had a completely different geological make-up, it was some time before the correct names started being widely used.

 Like most varieties of quartz citrine grades 7 on Mohs scale of mineral hardness which makes it a particularly suitable for lapidary purposes.
 When used as a gemstone it tends to be faceted which maximises its brilliance and the way the stone is cut can further increase its value.